raulviigipuu/migration-one/README.md

 # migration-one

-Simple playground for hand rolled database migrations with Spring Boot
+Simple playground for hand rolled database migrations with Spring Boot and JPA.

 ## todo

-    - table creation
-    - validate the model (not in prod)
     - run scripts in transactions

 ## run